The Easiest Way To Remove Negative Reviews From Glassdoor

 According to a 2016 Glassdoor U.S. Site Survey, 70% of people now look up Glassdoor reviews for a prospective company as they search or apply for a job.
 The site garners over 57 million unique visitors each month on Glassdoor’s website and mobile site combined, highlighting the importance of the company as a sounding board for employees.

 Candidates seek information that can help them determine what it’s like to work for a specific company, but also the potential for career development, flexibility in work/life balance, and workplace culture.
+Employees should consult with an experienced lawyer to determine discrimination in the workplace.
 While job sites may be especially important for Millennials, job seekers of all ages are using sites like Glassdoor to search your company and how they treat their employees.

 At least 60% of people won’t apply to businesses with a 1-star review.
 Other research shows that at least half of consumers won’t conduct business with companies who have a Glassdoor review of less than 4.0/5.